Pickwick (musical): Productions

 The Broadway premiere, produced by David Merrick, was at the 46th Street Theatre on 4 October 1965.
 It closed on 18 November after 56 performances.
-The New York production was directed by Peter Coe, choreographed by Lynne, and featured Harry Secombe as Pickwick, Charlotte Rae as Mrs. Bardell, Roy Castle as Sam Weller, Nancy Haywood as Isabella, Michael Logan as Mr. Wardle, and Peter Bull as Sgt.
+The New York production was directed by Peter Coe, choreographed by Gillian Lynne, and featured Harry Secombe as Pickwick, Charlotte Rae as Mrs. Bardell, Roy Castle as Sam Weller, Nancy Haywood as Isabella, Michael Logan as Mr. Wardle, and Peter Bull as Sgt.
 Buzfuz.

-Davy Jones of the Monkees says he got his big break after appearing as Sam Weller in Pickwick in Hollywood with Harry Secombe, where writers McGursky and Larry Tucker saw him.
+Davy Jones of The Monkees says he got his big break after appearing as Sam Weller in Pickwick in Hollywood with Harry Secombe, where writers Paul Mazursky and Larry Tucker saw him.

-The best-known song from the score is "If I Ruled The World", which not only became the signature tune for Harry Secombe, but was covered by Tony Bennett, Sammy Davis Jr. and many other vocalists.
+The best-known song from the score is "If I Ruled the World", which not only became the signature tune for Harry Secombe, but was covered by Tony Bennett, Sammy Davis Jr. and many other vocalists.

 In 1969 the BBC made Pickwick, a TV movie of the musical which again starred Harry Secombe as Mr. Pickwick, and with Roy Castle as Sam Weller.